 Paua Shells are a bi-product of the fishery industry.
 There are strict sustainability measures in place including a quota management system (5 max) and regulations controlling the size of the paua taken.
 Bays around New Zealand are protected by Maori law.
 Paua divers can only freedive to harvest the shell (no scuba apparatus).

-For hundreds of years the Maori have traditionally used Paua shell to illuminate the eyes of their carving and artwork.
-If you visit a Maori Marae in New Zealand, look out for the Paua glimmering all over it to protect and ward off evil spirits.
+For hundreds of years the Maoris have traditionally used Paua Shell to illuminate their carvings and artwork, and in particular in the eyes to protect and ward off evil spirits.
 They believe it brings luck.

 I hope you like my paua shell designs.
 There are lots of ways to see the full range - I attend events around the UK & sell in shops, all of which are detailed on the website & social media, or you can purchase direct on the website, thanks, Mhairi